Intrinsic vs. Extrinsic Motivation: Understanding the Key Differences

 Solving any puzzle they are fun to solve

-Reading a book because you enjoy it
+Reading a book because we enjoy it

 What is Extrinsic Motivation?